toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-The service has almost two-hundred thousands unique subscribers in the time period.
+The service has almost two hundred thousand unique subscribers in the time period.
 For the years 2016 and 2017, the only ones for which we have complete data, the number of subscribers is almost a hundred thousand.
-By lookind at the unique subscribers for the other two years, it might seem that the number of subscribers in the second half of the year is higher.
+By looking at the unique subscribers for the other two years, it might seem that the number of subscribers in the second half of the year is higher.

 ```{code-cell} ipython3
 :tags: [hide-input]